 Many open-source digital signage software products can be traced back to college or university projects.
 After all, you have a large pool of talent who has the time and resources required to build and test software.

 The educational sector is a great test-bed for these types of solutions since they have needs only digital signage software can fulfill.
 By creating their digital signage software in-house and releasing the product to the open-source community, colleges, and universities benefit from a very large base of users and developers.
 After all, this is what open source is all about.

 It’s important to note the strength of any open-source project lies in its user community.
 The more active and engaged the community, the better developed and refined the software.
 When you have a healthy open-source project, users receive frequent software patches and bug fixes so they end up with a more reliable product.
 They can also contribute to the product’s development, which can be useful.

-However, products that aren’t developed with an active user community tend to stagnate and fall behind.
 Bugs aren’t fixed as quickly, if at all.
 New operating system versions and hardware components are no longer supported.
 Soon, the few remaining users find the software is no longer reliable, or even desirable.
 At some point, whoever is left realizes they’re on their own.
 If something goes wrong, there’s no one there to help.

 It’s not a huge problem when you’re dealing with a school or college project, but it’s an entirely different story if you’re running a business or a corporation.
 All you need is a reliable digital signage solution, and a good support infrastructure.

 Most proprietary software companies offer advanced end-user assistance with dedicated technical support resources, regular software updates, and end-user training (live, online, and on-demand).
 Proprietary software publishers also offer user forums and support their communities to engage customers, and deliver better support.

 Looking under the hood

 Open-source digital signage solutions mostly rely on web technologies, which is not surprising.
 In fact, developers rarely, if ever, write these products in native programming languages.